Causes of the First Intifada: Decline in influence of the PLO central leadership

 According to Anne Marie Baylouny of the Naval Postgraduate School, "faith in solution driven by external actors, like the Palestine Liberation Organization (PLO), based in Tunis, and the Arab countries, had declined" by 1987.
-According to Nadia Naser-Najjab of the University of Exeter and Ghassan Khatib of Birzeit University, "the PLO had been expelled from Lebanon in 1982.
+According to Naser-Najjab & Khatib, "the PLO had been expelled from Lebanon in 1982.
 This further restricted its already weak and limited ability to support Palestinians living under occupation.
 The limitations of external support and the ongoing situation within the Occupied Territories therefore made it clear to Palestinians that they were ultimately responsible for determining their own fate."
 According to former Le Monde diplomatique editor Alain Gresh, "the departure of the PLO from Beirut following the Israeli invasion of Lebanon in 1982 cut the leadership off from the last concentration of Palestinians that had provided most of the fighters and many of the cadres.
 This seriously weakened the capacity of Palestinians on the outside to lead the national struggle.
 The 1983 revolt of the Fatah dissidents and the broad split in the PLO merely reflected this disarray.
 The very idea of armed struggle was now in question, because for the first time since the 1967 war the PLO had no direct access to the borders of the “Zionist enemy.”"

-According to Erika G. Alin, Palestinians through the 1980s increasingly came to believe that, "after more than a decade of institutionalized existence and operation from exile, the leaders of the PLO, as well as their principal representatives in the territories, were developing vested political and economic interests in the national struggle, reflected in growing nepotism and corruption, and were losing touch with the everyday experiences and sentiments of the majority of West Bank and Gaza Palestinians."
-Swedish journalist Nathan Shachar has noted that, during the outbreak of the Intifada, Arafat "greeted it with more apprehension than delight.
+According to Alin, Palestinians through the 1980s increasingly came to believe that, "after more than a decade of institutionalized existence and operation from exile, the leaders of the PLO, as well as their principal representatives in the territories, were developing vested political and economic interests in the national struggle, reflected in growing nepotism and corruption, and were losing touch with the everyday experiences and sentiments of the majority of West Bank and Gaza Palestinians."
+Shachar has noted that, during the outbreak of the Intifada, Arafat "greeted it with more apprehension than delight.
 The lively turmoil on the ground exposed the fiction that he and the exiled Tunis leadership planned and ran resistance in the territories.
 The proliferation of self-styled or, even worse, authentic leaders issuing orders and appeals on his turf was deeply worrying to him."